UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/all_edge_staples.png)

-The other horizontal reflection option *reflect horizontally* (without reversing vertical polarity) would have a similar effect, but it would have all the strands pointing in the opposite direction.
+The other horizontal reflection option, *reflect horizontally* (without reversing vertical polarity), would have a similar effect, but it would have all the strands pointing in the opposite direction.
 So in fact if you tried this, it would not be allowed, because the scaffold strand is already occupying that direction on those helices.
 It would generate an error message like this:

 ![](images/reflect_horizontal_error_message.png)